Wim Lensen

 Sim en Pans (Pum Pum, 1957)

-For Tom Poes Weekblad, he drew his own strips 'Sim en Pans', 'De Heren Jansen en Tilanus in het Land der Troegels', as well as the game section 'Professor Eureka'.
-When the magazine folded, 'Sim en Pans' was continued in the Wereldkroniek.
-Furthermore, Lensen illustrated the postcards series of 'Doremias Dias'.
+For Tom Poes Weekblad, he drew his own strips 'Sim en Pans', 'De Heren Jansen en Tilanus in het Land der Troegels', as well as the puzzle section 'Professor Eureka'.
+When the magazine folded in 1951, 'Sim en Pans' was continued in Wereldkroniek.
+Furthermore, Lensen illustrated the 'Doremias Dias' postcards series.

 Professor Eureka, by Wim Lensen